-Indiana Jones and the Adventure of Archaeology is an innovative exhibition
+Indiana Jones and the Adventure of Archaeology is an innovative touring exhibition

-As it leads viewers on a museum adventure inspired by their beloved film hero, Indiana
+As it leads viewers on a museum adventure inspired by their beloved film hero, the

-Jones, the

-exhibition connects his fictional world to facts that are true to the
+exhibition connects his fictional world to real facts that inspired all of his quests.

-The Indiana Jones brand humour and adventurous spirit is infused throughout the
+The Indiana Jones brand of humour and adventurous spirit is infused throughout the

 exhibit to help engage viewers and stimulate their imaginations.
 Consequently, the